 - No un-prescribed controlled substances shall be permitted during any public ritual.

-- Manipulation or coercion of a sexual nature will not be tolerated in Fellowship of the Phoenix rituals.
+- Manipulation or coercion of a sexual nature will not be tolerated in Fellowship rituals.

 - At NO TIME shall firearms or explosives be brought to or used during an official ritual.

 - It is in the tradition of the Fellowship of the Phoenix to induce altered states of consciousness through meditation, chanting, drumming and other legal means.
 While psychoactive substances of various sorts have been used by traditional societies for this purpose, only legal psychoactive substances are permitted at events.

 - The Corporation will not tolerate bigotry, slander, perjury, or other forms of harassment leveled against but not limited to our members or against other members of the gay, bisexual, transgender, or pagan communities.